OData/odata.net/docs/designs/2025-06-odata-writer-new-architecture.md

 However this approach has some problems:

 - If we want to customize multiple things, we have to create and register multiple handlers for the same resource type.
 This can lead to messy code.
 - Each time we want to invoke a handler, we have to fetch it from the relevant provider.
 The provider will most likely have an internal cache backed by a `ConcurrentDictionary`.
 This means that we have to perform cache lookups for each invocation, and do this for multiple handlers.
-I have not benchmarked this cost, but it could add up.
+This cost adds up and we should minimize/avoid it.

 An alternative to handlers is to create a base class we expose granular virtual methods that handle specific concerns.
 The user can create a child class and override the methods they want to customize.
 This is similar to how we handle binders in AspNetCoreOData.